 The Reason Why Down-Sells Works, is because They Comply With The Buyers Demand.

+When You Create A Down-Sell; This Is Basically What You're Saying To The Customer:

 "If You Think The Up-Sell is Priced Too High, then I’ll Make A Special Promotion Just For You!"; but to be fair to those who have purchased this product Paying The Full Price; I Would Have To Remove The Bonuses, so that I can lower the price of The Up-Sell.